 - wearing earplugs during take off and landing to reduce the impact of the pressure change

 - using a nasal decongestant for acute discomfort before, during, or after flying.
 However, a person should not use this for more than 3 days.

 ETD is common, but most cases resolve with little or no help.
 Treating the underlying cause is the best way to treat and prevent recurring symptoms of ETD.

-Children or adults who get frequent ear infections should talk to a doctor to consider more thorough treatments.
+Children and adults who get symptoms that interfere with their daily lives, as well as those with chronic ETD symptoms, should contact a doctor to consider more thorough treatments.